 A brief stop in Koto for tea fuelled us for the short hop to Chame, the biggest town in the region.
 Shops, banks, a police station, a post office and scores of guest houses and hotels lined the road through town.
 We saw loads of other trekkers walking around, eating lunch at restaurants and browsing in shops.
 Our (rather out of date) guide book informed us that the hotels on the other side of the river were better than the ones in the main street, so we crossed the river and investigated a couple of them.
 The first had tiny, cramped rooms and no water (never mind hot water) but the second was a lot better - it even had en-suite bathrooms.

 The friendly guest house owner (a Tibetan lady) assured us there was hot water but this was proven (not for the first time on this trip) to be incorrect, or at the very least misleading - the "hot water" consisted of a bucket of water boiled in the kitchen; the shower in the en-suite bathroom was only cold water.
 In fact, the en-suite bathroom was nothing more than an attached wooden frame with a concrete floor, a western toilet and a cold shower straight onto the floor - no basin, taps, shower cubicle, curtain, towel rail or even hooks.
-There was a window but it had no glass, there was a half-metre open gap between the top of the outside wall and the roof and there were so many cracks and holes in the bathroom wall that you could see right through to the bathroom next door!
+There was a window but it had no glass, between the top of the wall and the roof above it was an open gap of about half a metre and the bathroom wall had so many cracks and holes in it that you could see right through to the bathroom next door!
 In John's room the shower had no water at all.
 But by the time we discovered all these issues it was late afternoon and we didn't feel like trying to find somewhere else to stay, so I had an icy shower and Karen scrubbed herself from a bucket of hot water.

 [Thursday 6 October : Upper Pisang, Nepal] We were back to the early start programme today - by 7:30 AM we were slogging up the relentless uphill from Chame.
 The slopes all around us were covered with thick forest, and the few areas of relatively flat ground we passed were given over to apple orchards, the trees looking healthy and bursting with fruit.